abelselfa/Speed-Racer/README.md

 # Features
--We have created a randomized track of rings that change every time you retry the race.
+-Randomized track of rings that change every time you retry the race.

 -The color of the rings changes so you know at all times which rings you already reached, what's the next ring and the FINISH LINE.